MikeMcQuaid/mikemcquaid.com/talks.markdown

 How software architecture, process and management plays out in the real world with some best practices and things to avoid.
 Presented as a guest lecture at The University of Edinburgh's [Software Architecture, Process and Management course](http://www.inf.ed.ac.uk/teaching/courses/sapm/) in 2014.

 <script async class="speakerdeck-embed" data-id="4e4c3690ab6f013155733279fa910c9f" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

-### Advanced Git (and GitHub)
-A walkthrough of some useful but rarely known features in Git and GitHub.
-Presented at [Java One](https://www.oracle.com/javaone/index.html) in 2014,  [TechMeetup Edinburgh](http://techmeetup.co.uk/) in 2013 and [DunDDD](http://dun.dddscotland.co.uk/) in 2012.

-<iframe width="640" height="385" src="//www.youtube.com/embed/c6rFzbZa6x0" frameborder="0" allowfullscreen></iframe>

-<script async class="speakerdeck-embed" data-id="5ced99801a3301309a9f1231381a9bc7" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 ### Homebrew
 How to install, use, file bugs, create and contribute packages to Homebrew with some history of the project along the way.
 Presented at [TechMeetup Edinburgh](http://techmeetup.co.uk/) in 2013 and [TechMeetup Dundee](http://techdundee.eventbrite.co.uk/), [SydJS](http://www.sydjs.com), [ConFoo.ca](http://confoo.ca) in 2012.